npujol/npujol.github.io/Informatic/linux/containerization-content/docker.md

 In Linux, each Docker container interacts directly with the Linux kernel.
 Due to the clever use of Linux Kernel features like namespaces and cgroups, these containers provide isolated spaces to run processes while sharing the same OS, leading to less overhead than traditional virtual machines.s

-Here`s a basic example of running an application (for example, hello-world) with Docker on Linux:
+Here's a basic example of running an application (for example, hello-world) with Docker on Linux:

 ```bash
 # Pull the Docker image from Docker Hub